Discover the Benefits of Modular Homes: Your Guide to Modern Living

 If you’re looking into building a new home, there’s a good chance you’ve heard of modular homes.
 But let’s be honest; there’s also a good chance you’ve got questions.
 Are they the same as mobile homes?
 Can I customize one?
 Do they hold their value?

 At Corey’s Construction, we build beautiful, fully customized modular homes across Maryland, West Virginia, Northern Virginia, and Eastern Pennsylvania.
-And we talk to a lot of people who are surprised (in a good way!) when they learn what modular really means.
+We talk to many people who are pleasantly surprised when they learn what modular really means.

 So let’s clear up the confusion.
 Here are seven things you probably didn’t know about modular homes — but definitely should.